SchlossLab/mothur-snakemake-workflow/.github/CONTRIBUTING.md

 ### Pull request process

-*   Fork the package and clone onto your computer.
-If you haven't done this before, we recommend using `usethis::create_from_github("SchlossLab/mikropml", fork = TRUE)`.
+*   Fork the package and clone it onto your computer.

-*   Install all development dependences with `devtools::install_dev_deps()`, and then make sure the package passes R CMD check by running `devtools::check()`.
-    If R CMD check doesn't pass cleanly, it's a good idea to ask for help before continuing.
+*   Install all dependencies listed in `README.md`

 *   Create a Git branch for your pull request (PR).
 We recommend using `usethis::pr_init("brief-description-of-change")`.

 *   Make your changes, commit to git, and then create a PR by running `usethis::pr_push()`, and following the prompts in your browser.
     The title of your PR should briefly describe the change.
     The body of your PR should contain `Fixes #issue-number`.

-*  For user-facing changes, add a bullet to the top of `NEWS.md` (i.e. just below the first header).
-Follow the style described in <https://style.tidyverse.org/news.html>.

 ### Code style

-*   New code should follow the tidyverse [style guide](https://style.tidyverse.org).
+*   New R code should follow the tidyverse [style guide](https://style.tidyverse.org).
     You can use the [styler](https://CRAN.R-project.org/package=styler) package to apply these styles, but please don't restyle code that has nothing to do with your PR.

 *  We use [roxygen2](https://cran.r-project.org/package=roxygen2), with [Markdown syntax](https://cran.r-project.org/web/packages/roxygen2/vignettes/rd-formatting.html), for documentation.